54 Piscium: Stellar components

 The Flamsteed designation 54 Piscium originated in the star catalogue of the British astronomer John Flamsteed, first published in 1712.
 It has an apparent magnitude of 5.86, allowing it to be seen with the unaided eye under suitable viewing conditions.
 The star has a classification of K0V, with the luminosity class V indicating this is a main sequence star that is generating energy at its core through the thermonuclear fusion of hydrogen into helium.
-The effective temperature of the photosphere is about 5,062 K, giving it the characteristic orange hue of a K-type star.
+The effective temperature of the photosphere is about 5,297 K, giving it the characteristic orange hue of a K-type star.

-It has been calculated that the star may have 76 percent of the Sun's mass and 46 percent of the luminosity.
-The radius has been directly determined by interferometry to be 94 percent that of the Sun's radius using the CHARA array.
+As a typical K-type dwarf, 54 Piscium is smaller and fainter than the Sun, at 85% of the Sun's mass and half of the luminosity.
+The angular diameter has been directly determined by interferometry using the CHARA array, yielding a true radius 85% of the Sun's radius.
 The rotational period of 54 Piscium is about 40.2 days.
 The age of the star is about 6.4 billion years, based on chromospheric activity and isochronal analysis.
+Another study suggest a higher age of ten billion years.
 There is some uncertainty in the scientific press concerning the higher ratio of elements heavier than hydrogen compared to those found in the Sun; what astronomers term the metallicity.
 Santos et al. (2004) report the logarithm of the abundance ratio of iron to hydrogen, [Fe/H], to be 0.12 dex, whereas Cenarro et al. (2007) published a value of –0.15 dex.

 Long term observation of this star's magnetic activity levels suggests that it is entering a Maunder minimum period, which means it may undergo an extended period of low starspot numbers.
 It has a Sun-like activity cycle that has been decreasing in magnitude.
 As of 2010, the most recent period of peak activity was 1992–1996, which showed a lower level of activity than the previous peak in 1976–1980.

 In 2006, a direct image of 54 Piscium showed that there was a brown dwarf companion to 54 Piscium A. 54 Piscium B is thought to be a "methane brown dwarf" of the spectral type "T7.5V".
-The luminosity of this substellar object suggests that it has a mass of 0.051 that of the Sun (50 times the mass of Jupiter) and 0.082 times the Sun's radius.
+The mass of this object is about 50 times the mass of Jupiter, lower than the limit for hydrogen burning of about 75 Jupiter masses.
+Despite its large mass, 54 Piscium B is smaller than Jupiter with just 80% its radius.
 Similar to Gliese 570 D, this brown dwarf is thought to have a surface temperature of about 810 K.

 When 54 Piscium B was directly imaged by NASA's Spitzer Space Telescope, it was shown that the brown dwarf had a projected separation of around 476 astronomical units from the primary star.
 54 Piscium B was the first brown dwarf to be detected around a star with an already known extrasolar planet (based on radial velocity surveys).